ipavlov93/telemetry-demo/telemetry-node/README.md

 #### gRPC client configuration

 gRPC client configured to send requests with given RPS and constant interval retry strategy.

-Retry mechanism partially resolve issue with network instability.
+Retry strategy resolves the issue with network instability.

-The default gRPC retry mechanism does not re-establish broken connections (e.g., when the server is unreachable).
+[//]: # (The default gRPC retry mechanism does not re-establish broken connections &#40;e.g., when the server is unreachable&#41;.)

 RPC calls retry on failure with respect to the following status codes: Unavailable, ResourceExhausted, DeadlineExceeded.

 The caller is responsible for ensuring that context lifetimes are long enough to support full retry cycles.

 ---